apehex/tokun/articles/tokun.1.md

 The size of the model has an overarching impact on the model cost.
 The number of parameters is a key balance between performance and quality.

+### Model Training

+Since tokens are unrelated to each other, LLMs have to see each variation to build relevant embeddings.
+Having been trained on `"hot dog"` does not transfer to `"hotdog"`.

+The model would not link the two and fail to understand puns that play with ambiguity.
+Unless a similar context for the two wordings happens in the training data, which is a lot to ask.

+Since `tokun` embeddings hold the information of each character, the two representations will differ only by a space.
+LLMs will not need to be trained on each variation, they would understand the nuances natively.

+Although I cannot quantify the magnitude, this will lower the volume of data required to build meaningful embeddings (in pretraining).

 ## Limitations Of Current Tokenizers

 This simple example already brings out a number of quirks.